icarito/physics-with-xo/14_experimental_activities.md

 According to its technical specifications, the sampling frequency of the XO for the Measure Activity is above 48 kHz, which would allow to determine (from Nyquist's sampling theorem) the signal frequency of components with maximum frequencies of about 20 kHz.

-This type of signal an also be captured with TB programs and the `sound` sensor block.
+This type of signal can also be captured with TB programs and the `sound` sensor block.
 However, the reading frequency in this case won't reach more than some 20 Hz (XO1) which makes it impractical for this use.

 <div style="page-break-after: always;">&nbsp;</div>